sakethbalijepalli/google-agents/dance_agent_system/README.md

 ==================================================
 Welcome to the Dance Agent System!
 ==================================================
-Enter your name: Jane Doe
+Enter your name: XYZ

-Hello Jane Doe!
+Hello XYZ!
 Let's find dance opportunities for you.

 [Discovery Agent runs...]
 ⏸️  [Discovery Agent] Completed